paulalias452/Google-Data-Analytics-Capstone-Project/Bike Share Case Study by Paul Alias.md

 combined_date <- combined_df
 ```
+### Calculating the ride time for each bike share ride
 ```
 #calculate ride length by subtracting ended_at time from started_at time and converted it to minutes
 combined_date$ride_length <- difftime(combined_df$ended_at, combined_df$started_at, units = "mins")
 ```
+### Creating specific columns required for our analysis -
+  Weekday
+  Month
+  Day
+  Hour
+  Time

 ```
 #create columns for: day of week, month, day, year, time, hour